-At the beginning of this 18-month adventure, I published why I took the role of Othering correspondent.
+At the beginning of this 18-month adventure, I published a short statement explaining why I took the role of Othering correspondent.
 In that piece, I talked about the transformative power of storytelling and my hopes for using my voice to highlight our shared humanity.

 I also made a small and, to my mind, throwaway comment about how we imagine that the lines separating countries from one another can be seen from space – even though these borders don’t actually exist.
 That comment generated one of my first-ever member responses, from a reader who reached out to me to express his surprise.
 He had simply never thought of borders in that way before, and it changed his whole perspective.

-Just hours before I started writing this final look-back at my writing here at The Correspondent, another reader shared with me an insight she got from of dishonestly framing trans women as threats.
+Just hours before I started writing this final look-back at my writing here at The Correspondent, another reader shared with me an insight she got from my recent publication about the dangers of dishonestly framing trans women as threats.
 “It’s the same mechanism that was used in the holocaust, really.
 It’s kind of how all genocide starts – it applies to so many things!”

 Moments like these two – and I’ve had several such, since October last year – tell me that even though I’m leaving this role much earlier than I had anticipated, I’ve done a lot of what I set out to do.